tari-labs/open-hardware/README.md

 ## Licensing

 These materials are ethical Free and Open Source Software (FOSS).
-Any and all original work contained in this repository is copyright &cop; 2022 Tari Labs and released under the BSD 3-Clause License.
+Any and all original work contained in this repository is copyright &copy; 2022 Tari Labs and released under the BSD 3-Clause License.
 See [LICENSE](LICENSE) for more information.